Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Conclusions

 To make quantitative predictions, the model required a parameter as experimental input: a turbulent thermal diffusivity $\kappa_t$ in the horizontal direction across the interface between neighboring rolls.
-Once $\kappa_t$ was measured based on a fit of one model term, it could be used to predict the magnitudes of all eight model terms in which $\kappa_t$ affects steady-state solutions.
+Once $\kappa_t$ was measured based on a fit of one model term, it could be used to predict the magnitudes of all eight model terms in which $\kappa_t$ affects steady-state solutions for $5.5\times10^8 < $ Ra $ < 3.5\times10^9$.
+Predictions were not tested in the lower measured range of Ra due to an unknown additional forcing from some asymmetry that was unquantified.
 One term of the thermal diffusivity model depends on the Nusselt number for vertical heat transport, and the remaining two predicted terms of the model affect transients only, which were not tested.
 Specifically, the turbulent thermal diffusion model predicts the stabilizing forcing in $\sin(\theta_1-\theta_2)$ for counter-rotating states and the stabilizing forcing in $\theta_i$ for parallel co-rotating states (Figs.~\ref{fig:probtheta}, \ref{fig:forcing_theta_d2theta}), given the value of $\kappa_t$ obtained from an independent measurement of correlation time of $T_{0,i}$ (Figs.~\ref{fig:T0diffusivity}, \ref{fig:turbulentkappa}).
 The co-rotating states are stable if the difference $\Delta \bar T_{0,co}$ in the mean temperature of the two rolls is large enough that the heat flux between the rolls stabilizes the temperature profile of aligned co-rotating states.
 It was confirmed that the model correctly predicts the value $\Delta \bar T_{0,co}$ is large enough to produce a stabilizing forcing (Figs.~\ref{fig:delta_ra}, \ref{fig:DeltaT0_ra}), and that we find stable co-rotating states in our cubic cell if and only if this forcing is large enough to overcome the forcing due to the cell geometry (Fig.~\ref{fig:asymmetricforcing_DeltaTm}).
 This large $\Delta \bar T_{0,co}$ could be driven by a difference $\Delta T_m$ between the mean temperatures of the plates of the two cells (Fig.~\ref{fig:deltameanplate}), tilt of the cell (Fig.~\ref{fig:thetap1_thetap2}), or even by stochastic fluctuations from a stable counter-rotating state in a nominally symmetric setup where both states are stable (Fig.~\ref{fig:switchingexample}).
 These predictions are all consistent within a factor of 3 of measurements when using the same value of $\kappa_t$ for each term, a typical uncertainty of this modeling approach \cite{BA08a, BA08b, JB20a}.
 The model can predict the decrease in the LSC amplitude $\bar\delta_{co}$ in co-rotating states if the measured $\Delta \bar T_{0,co}$ is used as an input (Fig.~\ref{fig:delta_ra}), however, the model is not accurate enough to predict the sign or lower bound of this change without experimental input due to the predictions depending on differences of terms with comparable magnitude and having large uncertainties.